-SESSION DATE REVISED SUBJECT DETALLE 6) Session N° 164 July 10, 2024 → Risk Management • Deloitte presented the main activities carried out during the period in the area of Risk Management and the pla anni $\rightarrow$ Internal Audit KPMG presented the Company's 2024 Internal Audit Plan and progress status. $\rightarrow$ Related company transaction • It was agreed to recommend to the Board of Directors the approval of the fees proposed by Portaluppi, Guzmá án y → General Habituality Policies • The Secretary of the Committee reported to the Committee on the analysis made as to whether certain transactions with related parties.
-It was agreed to prepare a draft of the General Habituality P → General Conflict of Interest Policy • Regarding the review of the General Conflict of Interest Policy requested by the Committee in the previous session proposing for approval to the Board of Directors. ion, 7) Session N° 165 August 13, 2024 → Financial Statements as of June 2024 e External Auditors' Report PwC presented the results of the limited audit review for the first half of the year.
-The administration and finance as of June 2024, highlighting the main variations in equity, results, cash flow, assets, liabilities, and investments After the presentation by Management and the external auditors, it was agreed to submit for the approval of the year 2024. s, as ightarrow Related company transaction • It was agreed to recommend to the Board of Directors the approval of the fees proposed by Portaluppi, Guzmá án y ightarrow Contracts with related companies, quarterly report • The background of transactions with related parties was examined, which, according to information provided b ket conditions. эу m → Habituality Policy and Conflict of Interest Management Policy • Drafts of the Habituality Policy and the Conflict of Interest Management Policy were submitted for the Commit tee's 8) Session N° 166 November 6, 2024 → Financial Statements as of September 30, 2024 • After reviewing them with Management, it was agreed to submit the Financial Statements for the third quarter of fi → Contracts with related companies, quarterly report. → Habituality Policy • The background of transactions with related parties was examined, which, according to information provided b ket conditions. зу m $\rightarrow$ Habituality Policy • It was agreed to propose to the Board of Directors the approval of the Customary Operations Policy. $\rightarrow$ CMF sanctioning resolution • It was approved to send a communication to PwC for the resolution of the Financial Market Commission (CMF) the the independence requirements applicable to audit work. hat f → New CMF's NCG N° 519 • The secretary of the Committee presented the changes in the General Standard N° 519 of the CMF, which ame the Integrated Report. ends nning of activities for the 2024 fiscal year.
+SESSION DATE REVISED SUBJECT DETALLE 6) Session N° 164 March 26, 2024 → Risk Management Deloitte presented the main activities carried out during the period in the area of Risk Management and the planning of activities for the 2024 fiscal year.
+0/ Session N 104 March 20, 2024 → Internal Audit KPMG presented the Company's 2024 Internal Audit Plan and progress status. / Internat Addit Krima presented the Company's 2024 internat Addit Flam and progress status. → Related company transaction • It was agreed to recommend to the Board of Directors the approval of the fees proposed by Portaluppi, Guzmán y Bezanilla Asesorías Limitada for legal services. → General Habituality Policies • The Secretary of the Committee reported to the Committee on the analysis made as to whether certain transactions of Empresas Copec with some banks and financial entities could be considered as transactions with related parties.
+It was agreed to prepare a draft of the General Habituality Policy to be presented to the Board of Directors. → General Conflict of Interest Policy • Regarding the review of the General Conflict of Interest Policy requested by the Committee in the previous session, changes were suggested and another review was requested before proposing for approval to the Board of Directors.
+7) Session N° 165 May 8, 2024 → Financial Statements as of June 2024 e External Auditors' Report PwC presented the results of the limited audit review for the first half of the year.
+The administration and finance director conducted a presentation regarding the Financial Statements as of June 2024, highlighting the main variations in equity, results, cash flow, assets, liabilities, and investments, as well as in the note on operating segments.
+After the presentation by Management and the external auditors, it was agreed to submit for the approval of the Board of Directors the Financial Statements for the first half of the year. fiscal year 2024. → Related company transaction • It was agreed to recommend to the Board of Directors the approval of the fees proposed by Portaluppi, Guzmán y Bezanilla Asesorías Limitada for legal services. → Contracts with related companies, quarterly report • The background of transactions with related parties was examined, which, according to information provided by management and the respective subsidiaries, are carried out in market conditions. → Habituality Policy and Conflict of Interest Management Policy • Drafts of the Habituality Policy and the Conflict of Interest Management Policy were submitted for the Committee's review and proposed to the Board of Directors.
+8) Session N° 166 June 26, 2024 → Financial Statements as of September 30, 2024 • After reviewing them with Management, it was agreed to submit the Financial Statements for the third quarter of fiscal year 2024 for the approval of the Board of Directors. → Contracts with related companies, quarterly report. • The background of transactions with related parties was examined, which, according to information provided by management and the respective subsidiaries, are carried out in market conditions. → Habituality Policy • It was agreed to propose to the Board of Directors the approval of the Customary Operations Policy. → CMF sanctioning resolution • It was approved to send a communication to PwC for the resolution of the Financial Market Commission (CMF) that fined one of its partners for non-compliance with the rules regarding the independence requirements applicable to audit work. → New CMF's NCG N°.
+519 • The secretary of the Committee presented the changes in the General Standard N° 519 of the CMF, which amends, among others, NCG N° 30 and 461, which regulate the content of the Integrated Report.